 Name

 Address

 City

 Date Purchased / /

 Model Serial #

 Dealer Name

 Phone # ()

 Service Tech Rep

 SERIAL NUMBER LOCATION

 The serial number for your spa is located in the filter area, on the spa system pack, or on the listing plate on the skirting.
+It is a seven digit number.
 Ex.
-100042
+1045900